 - 1. Provide specialized, dedicated patient navigation support to 100% of referred patients, providing support and guidance through complex health care issues, including addressing barriers to care. - 2.
-Screen and refer patients as needed to the social worker to be assessed for additional service supports, including health insurance navigation and enrollment assistance, free legal assistance, and transportation for care.
+Screen for HRSN and refer patients as needed to the social worker to be assessed for additional service supports, including health insurance navigation and enrollment assistance, and transportation for care.

-Offer specialized, dedicated patient navigation support to 100% of new patients and to those who return after surgery or extended time away from care.
+Offer specialized, dedicated patient navigation support to 100% of new patients and to those who return after surgery or extended time away from care, including screening for HRSN.